swiftlang/swift-evolution/visions/macros.md

 macro stringify<T>(_ value: T) -> (T, String) = #externalMacro(module: "MyMacros", type: "StringifyMacro")
 ```

 The `macro` introducer indicates that this is a macro, named `stringify`.
 The `@freestanding` attribute notes that this is a freestanding macro (used with the `#` syntax) and that it is usable as an expression.
-The macro is defined (after the `=`) to have an externally-provided macro expansion operation that is the type named `MyMacros.Stringify`.
+The macro is defined (after the `=`) to have an externally-provided macro expansion operation that is the type named `MyMacros.StringifyMacro`.
 Because the definition is external, the `stringify` macro function doesn't need a function body.
 If Swift were to grow a way to implement macros directly here (rather than via a separate package), such macros could have a body but not an `#externalMacro` argument.

 A given macro can inhabit several different macro *roles*, each of which can expand in different ways.
 For example, consider a `Clamping` macro that implements behavior similar to the [property wrapper by the same name](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md#clamping-a-value-within-bounds):